materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 BIG-MAP Archive is a private data repository, where access to shared records is restricted to authenticated users.

-- Click "My records" in the header
+- Click "My records" in the header and find your newly created entry.
-- Check that your newly created entry appears in your records’ list and click its title.
+- Click its title.
-- Modify your record if needed.
 - Click "Share on archive" to save and make your record visible to all authenticated users.
 By sharing records, owners give read and download permissions.
 - Click "Shared records" in the header to check that your record appears in the shared records’ list.
 - Click the record’s title and click "Download" to start downloading one of the linked files.